yyforyongyu/bolts/ext-dynamic-commitments.md

     feature bit.

 The receiving node:
+  - if the channel is not quiescent:
+    - SHOULD send an `error` and close the connection.

   - if `channel_id` does not match an existing channel it has with the sender:
     - SHOULD send an `error` and close the connection.
   - MUST respond with either a `dyn_ack` or `dyn_reject`.